Gone With The....

 Morgan Taylor

-Have you thought about how C++ Programming relates to Heterogeneous Computing?
+Have you thought about how Parallel Programming relates to Cross‑Platform Development?
 Adds another layer!

 Sam Wilson